Vibidia duodecimguttata

-Vibidia duodecimguttata is a species of ladybird beetle belonging to the family Coccinellidae, subfamily Coccinellinae.
+Vibidia duodecimguttata, commonly known as the twelve-spotted ladybird beetle, is a species of ladybird beetle belonging to the family Coccinellidae, subfamily Coccinellinae.

 Distribution

 This species is present in most of Europe, in the eastern Palearctic realm, and in the Near East.

 Description

 Vibidia duodecimguttata can reach a length of about 4 mm.
-These beetles have an oval shaped body.
-The light brown antennae are quite long.
+These beetles have an oval shaped body with quite long, light brown antennae.
 The elytra have a slightly wider side edge.
-Their entire body has a light brown basic color on the upper and lower side, only the eyes are black.
-Elytra show 12 whitish spots, six on each elytron (hence the Latin word duodecimguttata, meaning twelve-spotted as if by drops).
+Their entire body has a light brown basic colour on the upper and lower side, only the eyes are black.
+The elytra show 12 whitish spots, six on each elytron (hence the Latin word duodecimguttata, meaning twelve-spotted as if by drops).
 There is a whitish spot on both sides of the throat.

-This species is rather similar to Calvia decemguttata and Halyzia sedecimguttata.
+This species bears resemblance to Calvia decemguttata and Halyzia sedecimguttata.

 Biology

 Adults can be encountered from April through September.
-This beetle is mycophagous, mainly feeding on the powdery mildew fungus (Oidium), diseases affecting some trees (including oak and hazel).
+This beetle is mycophagous, mainly feeding on the powdery mildew which infects certain trees (including oak, hazel and alder).